EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Methodology

 where $\mathcal{L}_{\text{EDL}}^{(f)}$ denotes the evidential loss computed from the fused representation, and $\mathcal{L}_{\text{EDL}}^{(k)}$ represents the loss for the $k$-th auxiliary head.
 This loss ensures that each branch independently generates a valid NIG distribution that captures both the predictive mean and its corresponding uncertainty.

 Finally, while the total objective integrates the aforementioned structural and evidential constraints, directly optimizing evidential parameters from random initialization typically suffers from the cold-start problem inherent to evidential deep learning~\cite{11217233}.
-To stabilize the early training stage, we introduce a Progressive Curriculum Learning strategy.
-By employing a Deterministic Regression Guide $\mathcal{L}_{\text{MSE}}$ modulated by a dynamic coefficient $\eta_t = \min(1, t/T)$, this strategy smoothly guides the network to master primary symptom mapping prior to complex uncertainty calibration.
+To stabilize early training, we introduce a Progressive Curriculum Learning strategy.
+By employing a Deterministic Regression Guide $\mathcal{L}_{\text{MSE}}$ modulated by a dynamic coefficient $\eta_t = \min(1, t/T)$, this strategy smoothly guides the network to master primary symptom mapping before complex uncertainty calibration.
 Consequently, the total optimization objective is formulated as:

 where $t$ denotes the current epoch, and $T$ is the burn-in threshold.
 This progressive transition effectively prevents premature parameter collapse and ensures robust convergence.